 - 1. If anyone believes he/she has been retaliated against in violation of this policy, he/she is encouraged to immediately report the retaliation in writing to the Campus Director/President.
-Spartan College will take appropriate measures to ensure that no such retaliation occurs. - 2.
+The College will take appropriate measures to ensure that no such retaliation occurs. - 2.
 Students that have an academic issue or concern (e.g., make- up work, instruction), the first person to talk to is the course instructor.
 If talking with the instructor does not result in a satisfactory resolution, the next steps are to talk with the program chair and the campus Dean. - 3.
-Students that have a nonacademic issue or concern, (except for the Student Harassment), (i.e.: parking, ID cards), the first person with whom students should talk is the manager of the department where the concern is focused.
-Dean or the Campus Director/President would be the next step in the process.
+Students that have a nonacademic issue or concern, (except for the Student Harassment), (e.g., parking, ID cards), the first person to talk to is the manager of the department where the concern is focused.
+If talking to the manager of the department does not result in a satisfactory resolution, the next step is to speak with the Dean or the Campus Director/President.
 They will attempt to coordinate a mutual and satisfactory resolution with the individuals or departments involved. - 4.
-If a student still cannot find a satisfactory resolution, the student can initiate a grievance process by presenting the grievance to the Campus Director/President.
+If a student still cannot find a satisfactory resolution, the student can initiate the grievance process by presenting the grievance to the Campus Director/President.
 In the event a mutual and satisfactory resolution has not been achieved at this level, the student may take his/her written and signed grievance to subsequent levels within the college organization.